Select Type of Degree:

 A program that focuses on the application of psychology to the study of the behavior of individuals in the roles of teacher and learner, the nature and effects of learning environments, and the psychological effects of methods, resources, organization and non-school experience on the educational process.
 Includes instruction in learning theory, human growth and development, research methods, and psychological evaluation.

 While Educational Psychology has degrees up to the Doctors degree research scholarship, the majority of students earn a Doctors degree research scholarship.
-Students study Educational Psychology all around the US, though the major at the Bachelors degree level has the most graduates in Mississippi.
+Students study Educational Psychology all around the US, though the major at the Bachelors degree level has the most graduates in Pennsylvania.
 The average annual income for a graduate with a bachelor's degree in Educational Psychology is $44,000.

 Popularity of Educational Psychology Degrees in the U.S.